TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

 .. class:: ForwardRef

-   A class used for internal typing representation of string forward references.
+   A kundi used for internal typing representation of string forward references.
    For example, ``List["SomeClass"]`` is implicitly transformed into ``List[ForwardRef("SomeClass")]``.
-This class should not be instantiated by a user, but may be used by introspection tools.
+This kundi should not be instantiated by a user, but may be used by introspection tools.

 .. function:: NewType(typ)